Genbox/SPARQL.Net/README.markdown

 -----------------------------------------------------------------------------
 ```

-For more examples, take a look at the SPARQL.NET Client included in the proejct.
+For more examples, take a look at the SPARQL.NET Client included in the project.